IMERSS/detecting-local-extinction/content/docs/mapping_habitat/index.md

 </figure>

 In this tutorial, we use high resolution (1:5,000 scale) site classification mapping to map habitat for our target species.
-This spatial data takes the shape of polygons circumscribing different ecosystem types or areas of land use.
 This versatile approach should be accessible to many communities, wherever land classification or terrestrial ecosystem mapping data are available.
 Otherwise, habitat can be mapped based on orthoimagery generated using a variety of methods (*e.g.*, satellite, drone).

 ### Filtering site classification mapping based on habitat types for target species

+The site classification data we have at hand takes the shape of polygons circumscribing different ecosystem types or areas of land use.
 First, we select the site classifications representing suitable habitat for our targets: woodlands (WD), cliffs (CL), herbaceous (HB) habitat types.
 These are extracted as polygons, then converted to grid cells.

 ### Converting polygons to gridded representation of habitat